gomorpheus/morpheus-docs/integration_guides/Automation/chef.rst

 #.
 Save Changes

-The added Chef Integration is now available for use in |morpheus| .
+The added Chef Integration is now available for use in |morpheus|.
 The Chef Integration can be added to Clouds or Groups to auto-bootstrap nodes and specify Environment, Node ID, Runlist, Attributes and Tags when creating instances.
-The Chef integration can also be selected in the Chef Server dropdown when creating a Chef Bootstrap type task.
+The Chef integration can also be selected in the Chef Server dropdown when creating a Chef Bootstrap-type Task.

+..
+NOTE:: Integrating Chef with |morpheus| enables a user to bootstrap a node using Chef Bootstrap-type Tasks or Chef associations with Clouds or infrastructure Groups.
+It does not enable users to update run-lists on the Chef server for nodes which have already been bootstrapped.

 Scope Chef Integration to a Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^